 Would you like to try some…?

-On the initial palate, very light salted caramel comes through, followed by a gentle pepper from the horno and lovely bright vegetal notes.
+On the initial palate, very light salted caramel comes through, followed by a gentle pepper and lovely bright vegetal notes.
+Green capsicum pepper, salted edamame skin, jalapeño peppers, cucumber, wasabi and padrón peppers bit amongst the roasted agave.
 These develop into coffee before coming back to a sweetness that is this time more vegetal.
 A truly rounded journey with a lingering nature.

 The qualities of the sweet Weber blue agave are ever-present and the smoothness of the Blanco is very impressive.